 What causes a stroke?

 The brain needs oxygen-rich blood and an uninterrupted blood flow to function properly.
 When the brain is cut off from oxygen a stroke occurs.
 Depending on which part of the brain experiences damage, symptoms of a stroke may vary.
-A mini stroke or transient ischemic attack (TIA) can also occur previous to a real stroke.
-Those who have experienced a mini stroke before are far more likely to suffer from an actual stroke in the future.
-Symptoms for a mini stroke can disappear quickly, but medical assistance should still be utilized to prevent future issues from occurring.
+A mini-stroke or transient ischemic attack (TIA) can also occur previous to a real stroke.
+Those who have experienced a mini-stroke before are far more likely to suffer from an actual stroke in the future.
+Symptoms for a mini-stroke can disappear quickly.
+However, medical assistance should still be utilized to prevent future issues from occurring.

 There are two types of strokes.
 An ischaemic stroke is the result of a blockage such as a blood clot, and a hemorrhagic stroke is the result of a bleed.
 Strokes are more likely to be distinguished as an ischaemic stroke, the result of a blockage.
 Strokes that are categorized as hemorrhagic might require surgery to alleviate symptoms and help the individual recover and heal.

 The recovery process after having a stroke can be long and exhausting.
 However, there are a number of ways to provide assistance to those who have suffered a stroke in the past.